-Although the journey to an open-defecation-free Nepal was rife with challenges, the Government of Nepal’s success – through government leadership, strong political commitment and community ownership – is raising the sanitation bar for systems change.
+Although the journey to an open-defecation-free Nepal was rife with challenges, the Government of Nepal’s success – through its leadership, strong political commitment and complemented by community ownership – is raising the sanitation bar for systems change.

 In 2009, a cholera epidemic caused a public health disaster in the western part of Nepal.
 This served as a wakeup call for the national government to prioritise sanitation and hygiene in the national development agenda.
-For WASH sector stakeholders, it was time to acknowledge that the heavy investment in subsidies for sanitation had not led to any meaningful increase in sanitation access.
-At that time, Nepal had approximately 40% access to sanitation with wide urban-rural and inter-regional and eco-zone disparities.
+For WASH sector stakeholders, it was time to acknowledge that heavy subsidies for sanitation had not led to any meaningful increase in access.
+At that time, Nepal had approximately 40% access to sanitation, with wide urban-rural, inter-regional and eco-zone disparities.

-Meanwhile, in the then Mid-Western Region, political leaders, government agencies, and development actors from the whole region were mobilised to respond to the crisis as a collective.
-Together, they signed a joint commitment in 2010 to move sanitation priorities forward, following a basic set of implementation principles, and with the engagement of multiple sectors at multiple levels.
-Such a “Sanitation Conference” was to become an effective tool in the subsequent years to build momentum for a government-led, politically supported, social movement across the country; at village, district, region/province, and national levels.
+Meanwhile, in the then Mid-Western Region, political leaders, government agencies, and development actors were mobilised to respond to the crisis.
+Together, the multi-sector and multi-level collective signed a joint commitment in 2010, to move sanitation priorities forward, following a basic set of implementation principles.
+Such a 'Sanitation Conference' was to become an effective tool in the subsequent years to build momentum for a government-led, politically supported, social movement across the country; at village, district, region/ province, and national levels.

 Fuelling the movement, the national government developed the National Sanitation and Hygiene Master Plan.
 Endorsed in 2011, the plan was based on widespread stakeholder consensus on minimum criteria and coordination mechanisms.